 As you can see from one of the pictures from 1890 there used to be a dormer on the front roof of the house topped with a cross.
 After the Hungarian revolution in 1956 early in the morning a Russian tank arrived, chains where attached to the tank and the dormer was torn of the house as punitive measures as was done with many religious buildings in Hungary.

 After the Russians left the house came in the hands of the community of Porva and was used for over 10 years as storage for the farmers in and around Porva.
 In 2002 the Hungarian Sandor Vigh together with his wife bought the house, which at that time was completely ruined by almost 50 years of Russian neglect and 10 years serving as storage.
 Sandor Vigh started the restoration of the house.
 In 2007 we could buy the house from him and finished the restoration in 2010 consulting with Sandor frequently on historical details.
 At the moment the house is in excellent condition although a house of this size is never really finished.

 The house today

 The house is set on 10000 square meters of land.
 And has a beautiful garden with veranda, barbecue, 10 meter pool and goulash fire place.
 From the back of the garden you can walk through the fields into the surrounding forests where there are several marked hiking trails.
 The house has 5 bedrooms, 2 bathrooms, a spacious kitchen, a living room with stereo, flat screen and DVD player and a separate dining room that seats 14.
-In the Horse Stables is a 70 square meter cinema room with HDMI projector, 4 x 2.5 meters screen and sound system which can be used for watching movies and for partying.

 This is a great house in a beautiful area of Hungary that we love to share with you.